zoomix/ionic_feeder/README.md

 ##BUGS:
 * Are timezones going to be a real problem in using timestamps?
 Cross device?
 Time syncs?
+* Did the list become sluggish all of a sudden?
+Scrolling up and down stutters.

 ##DONE:
 * Store partials in db.